 2. Closing Costs

 In addition to the down payment, you’ll need to pay closing costs.
 These include a lawyer, lender fees, appraisal (unless you paid for this separately), escrow fees, and title insurance.
 Our closing costs also included the pro-rated Homeowners Association (HOA) fees and insurance for the entire year.
-Closing costs will vary depending on your lender and your location, but it’s usually between two percent and five percent of the price of the home.
+Closing costs will vary depending on your lender and your location, but it’s usually between two and five percent of the price of the home.

-3. Renovations and Repair
+3. Renovations and Repairs

 When you’re buying a house, you might want to do some renovations.
 It helps you make your home feel more “yours.”
-Our house’s previous owner (who lived out-of-state) rented it out, so there were also some repairs that needed to be done.
+Our house’s previous owner (who lived out-of-state) rented it out, so there were also some home repairs that needed to be done.
 One broken window, one fogged window, and wood rot, among other things.
 We knew about these going into closing, but you still have pay for them.
-Though we were lucky on one front – the hot water heater broke before we closed, and the previous owner bought new.
+Though we were lucky on one front — the hot water heater broke before we closed, and the previous owner bought a new one.

-We also didn’t think about the cost of changing the locks, new lightbulbs, or floor mats.
+We also didn’t think about the cost of changing the locks, new light bulbs, or floor mats.

 And forget about trash cans, drawer liners and organizers, and cleaning supplies.
 Some people might have had a few of these items already, but since we had previously lived in a furnished apartment, and then with my parents, we needed to purchase many them.